ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

- AND SAFETY OF THE VOLUNTEER MEMBERS OF THE CORPORATION, AND  TO  ENHANCE THE  MORALE  OF  THE  VOLUNTEER  MEMBERS OF THE CORPORATION BY PROVIDING SOCIAL AND RECREATIONAL ACTIVITIES FOR  THE  VOLUNTEER  MEMBERS  OF  THE CORPORATION  AND  TO  ACQUIRE  REAL AND PERSONAL PROPERTY SUCH AS MAY BE NECESSARY FOR THE PURPOSES HEREIN SET FORTH AND  the  promotion  of  the welfare of the volunteer fire service within the village of Oriskany and also  within the territory provided with fire protection by the Oriskany Independent Fire and Hose Company, also known as Oriskany Volunteer Fire Department.
+ AND SAFETY OF THE VOLUNTEER MEMBERS OF THE CORPORATION, AND  TO  ENHANCE THE  MORALE  OF  THE  VOLUNTEER  MEMBERS OF THE CORPORATION BY PROVIDING SOCIAL AND RECREATIONAL ACTIVITIES FOR  THE  VOLUNTEER  MEMBERS  OF  THE CORPORATION  AND  the  promotion  of  the  welfare of the volunteer fire service within the village of Oriskany and  also  within  the  territory provided  with fire protection by the Oriskany Independent Fire and Hose Company, also known as Oriskany Volunteer Fire Department.
   § 7.
 Precept for payment of foreign  fire  insurance  premium  taxes.
  Notwithstanding any contrary provisions of any general, special or local law,  or  of  any  city  charter  or  ordinance, heretofore or hereafter